-If your child is visiting our practice for the first time, they might be confused or anxious about their unfamiliar surroundings, not to mention the various sounds that are associated with dentistry.
+If your child is visiting our dental office for the first time, they might be confused or anxious about their unfamiliar surroundings, not to mention the various sounds that are associated with dentistry.
 We go out of our way to help children feel comfortable during their first dental appointments, which helps set the tone for future visits.
 Of course, we’ll also give your child’s smile the care and attention it deserves, gently removing plaque and tartar from the areas where your little one has had trouble brushing.
 We’ll let you know immediately if we see a potential problem with your child’s dental development.

 All of your little one’s teeth are potentially vulnerable to cavities, of course.
 That said, the risk is significantly higher for the teeth near the back of the mouth, since that’s the area where a child who is still developing their brushing skills is going to have the hardest time reaching with their toothbrush.
 That’s not even mentioning the various crevices where food and bacteria could easily become trapped.
 A dental sealant will give your child an extra layer of protection for many years while they learn how to handle their toothbrush.
 Each sealant simply consists of a plastic coating that is allowed to dry directly on the teeth, allowing it to act as a barrier against potentially harmful substances.
 Note that this doesn’t completely eliminate the risk of cavities, but it will go a long way in helping keep your child’s smile safe.